scenerystack/community/docs/reference/api/axon/Emitter.md

 Event &amp; listener abstraction for a single "event" type.
 The type provides extra functionality beyond just notifying listeners.
 It adds PhET-iO instrumentation capabilities as well as validation.
-For the lightest-weight, fastest solution with the smallest memory footprint, see `TinyEmitter`.
+For the lightest-weight, fastest solution with the smallest memory footprint, see [TinyEmitter](../axon/TinyEmitter.md).

 @author Sam Reid (PhET Interactive Simulations)
 @author Michael Kauzmann (PhET Interactive Simulations)